bytedeco/bytedeco.github.io/builds/index.md

 Builds
 ======

-We now have reliable automated builds using [Travis CI](https://travis-ci.org) (to cover all Android, Linux, and Mac OS X builds) and [AppVeyor](https://ci.appveyor.com) (providing Windows builds).
+We now have reliable automated builds using [Travis CI](https://www.travis-ci.org/) (to cover all Android, Linux, and Mac OS X builds) and [AppVeyor](https://www.appveyor.com/) (providing Windows builds).
 Thanks to both initiatives for providing such a great service to open source projects!
 Every pull request is built for all targets, and each commit generates a new snapshot build.

-Using snapshot builds
+Using Snapshot Builds
 ---------------------

 These builds can be used outside of the main release cycles to test and use latest features with only two changes required.